saiprakash2/kuboble/README.md

 # kuboble
-This is a simple clone of kuboble game written in python with tkinter library.
+This is a simple clone of kuboble game.

 **Steps:**
 1. Clone the project